| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday February 1,

 school-wide pep rally to empower youth to take action to improve nutrition

+and physical activity at their school and for their own health.
 Former Oklahoma Sooner and current St. Louis Ram Sam Bradford made a special appearance at the school and spoke with the children about eating healthy and being active for 60 minutes a day.
 Lake Park was Sam's Elementary school growing up- and you could tell he enjoyed the morning as he spoke to the kids and helped lead them in some exercises.
 It was also interesting to watch all the OSU fans from the ag industry that were there and cheering Sam in this setting.
 Dairymax is the local Dairy industry representative group that is working with schools on the Fuel Up to Play 60 project- and dairy farmer Brett Morris of Ninnekah, Oklahoma represented the dairy families of Dairymax on stage on Monday.
 Click on our link below to learn more about the Fuel Up to Play 60 event- and hear from Brett Morris, Oklahoma Secretary of Agriculture Jim Reese and Susan Allen with Dairymax. | |

-Re-warming Methods for Severely Cold-stressed Newborn Calves ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Extension Beef
+| Re-warming Methods for Severely Cold-stressed Newborn Calves ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Extension Beef

 Cattle Specialist Dr. Glen Selk says that several years ago, an Oklahoma